 During the last decade, Eastern European countries have grown to become a viable outsourcing alternative to China or India.
 And Poland stands out among them as an outsourcing destination that combines outstanding skills and a modern tech environment.
 The 2019 A.T.
 Kearney Global Services Location Index rated Poland as the 24th most attractive outsourcing location in the world.

-Why look for software development overseas
+Why look for software engineers overseas

 Polish developers are known for their coding skills.
 HackerRank put together countries with the best developers in the world and placed Poland in the top three, along with China and Russia.